CRM: Importing Contacts

 On this page, the existing fields in your account will be listed in the dropdown menus.
 Use the dropdowns to select the desired column headers that match up with the corresponding existing fields.

-You will also be able to assign an Event Template, Email Marketing List, Circle, and On-Boarding FLOW to all of the Imported Contacts.
+You will also be able to assign an Event Template, Email Marketing Audience, Circle, and On-Boarding FLOW to all of the Imported Contacts.

 CLICK HERE to learn about Event Generators